How To Help London Marathoners To Achieve Their Goals

 The internal fluids of the body such as blood and water need to run fluently in order for the engine that is your body to reach its maximum potential.

 The feeling of lethargy and fatigue that you experience is due to the Lymphatic system being blocked.
 This obstacle can be removed with a gentle nudge in the right direction.
 Massage should be part of any runner’s fitness program.
-It sounds painful, I hear you ask, but actually, this massage treatment is a means of staying on the right track and will work wonders for you.
+It sounds painful, I hear you ask, but actually, this massage treatment is a way to stay on the right track and will work wonders for you.

 How massage helps flush out toxins and aid detoxification

-So, massage works?
-The aim is to move the Lymph (water) through the Lymph nodes (glands) to release a build-up of toxins.
-These toxins can cause bacteria and can weaken your immune system, too!
-It’s a great way of loosening and disposal of fatty deposits…this could be the reason for the feeling of fatigue that you are experiencing.
+So, does massage work?
+The aim is to move lymph (fluid) through the Lymph nodes (glands) to release a build-up of toxins.
+These toxins can also cause bacterial infections and weaken your immune system.
+It’s a great way to loosen and dispose of fatty deposits… this could be the reason for the fatigue you are experiencing.

-Marathon runners, or indeed anyone who takes part in any physical activity, need to stay ahead.
-As the winter months draw in, we are more susceptible to colds and flu, which can, of course, hold us back.
+Marathon runners, as well as anyone participating in physical activity, need to stay ahead.
+As the winter months draw in, we are more susceptible to colds and flu, which can, of course, hinder our progress.
 Massage helps marathoners strengthen their inner body and immune system, enabling them to run and work out in all weather conditions.

 Most of us will experience swollen glands, particularly the glands connected to the ear and throat.
 This is when you should consult your doctor.
-However, there are glands within the body that are not visible to us, so you will be unaware that there could be a problem.
+However, there are glands within the body that are not visible to us, so you may be unaware that a problem exists.
 Marathon runners can feel physical pain and injury if they have pulled or torn a muscle.
-The pain is an indication that something isn’t quite right.
+The pain indicates that something isn’t quite right.

 It isn’t easy to work out the inner feelings that can cause mental pain and confusion.
-This indicates that the body’s circulatory system is not flowing naturally.
+This suggests that the body’s circulatory system is not functioning correctly.

 Sports remedial massage is a treatment we at our Massaggi sports clinic have found to be the most effective.
 It drains the body of excess fluids and waste, making you feel light and comfortable.
-Coupled with Lymphatic Drainage Massage therapy, you will run rings around anyone and any place, no matter the distance.
+Coupled with Lymphatic Drainage, you will run rings around anyone and any place, no matter the distance.

 Ben has been a practical pain management trainer and a celebrated massage therapist.
 He believes human well-being is deeply connected to the health of mind and body both, including deep tissues.
 He holds numerous certifications for best of breeds massage techniques helping him on a mission for healthy London and then rest of the world.
 He has been an active contributor in massage technique research and on Massaggi blog.